 Some families, including a few of our clients, hesitate to contribute to a 529 plan.
-They’re worried that maybe their child won’t go to college, they’ll end up paying taxes and a 10% withdrawal penalty on the 529 plan.
+They’re worried that maybe their child won’t go to college, and they’ll end up paying taxes and a 10% withdrawal penalty on the 529 plan.
 Some of them might have a spouse that is a UK citizen and college in Europe might be cheaper than college in the US.
 In this case, there is an advanced alternative that some financial advisors might have you consider.
 This alternative is to contribute to a Roth IRA for your child’s education.
-If you do that, you can take out your contributions, not earnings, but your contributions, without any tax implications or without any penalty.
+If you do that, you can take out your contributions, not earnings, but your contributions, without any tax implications or penalties.

 Here are some considerations on 529 vs Roth IRA.
 If you’re eligible for a Roth and you have limited funds, Roth has a very attractive feature for the same reason that I just mentioned.
 You can take out your contributions at any point in time and you can use it for college.
 Alternatively, if you change your mind, or don’t need the money for college, you can designate it for your retirement.

 If you can potentially do both 529 and Roth IRA, why not do both?
-You can contribute to a Roth IRA, get the benefits from that.
+You can contribute to a Roth IRA, and get the benefits from that.
 Then contribute to a 529 and get the benefits from that too.
 The worst-case scenario with your 529 savings is you can’t use it for your child’s college education for some reason and you have to pay taxes on the earnings.
 As mentioned above, there are exceptions to the 10% penalty.
 If an exception applies, taking money out of the 529 is not unlike taking money out of any other tax-deferred account, like a 401(k).
 You defer the taxes until you withdraw, then you pay them.
 No harm done.

 I caution you to be careful, because in some cases, not all, the investments in these funds might be too aggressive based on your circumstances.
-If your child is only three to four years away from college, some target-date 529 portfolios still have that specific target date portfolio invested in 40% stocks.
+If your child is only three to four years away from college, some target-date 529 portfolios still have that specific target-date portfolio invested in 40% of stocks.
 Generally, if you’re going to need the money in three to four years, 40% of stocks might be too much money in a very volatile investment.
 Ask your financial advisor for their recommendations on 529 investment options.

 Whichever plan you choose to save for your child’s college education, the most important decision you can make is to start saving as soon as possible.
-A fiduciary financial advisor can help you decide whether setting up a 529 college savings plan is right for you and your family.
+A fiduciary financial advisor can help you decide whether setting up a 529 college savings plan or a Roth IRA is right for you and your family.
 They can also run the numbers, so you know how much you need to contribute each month, so your daughter or son can go to the college of her or his choice.

 Alvin Carlos, CFP®, CFA is an investment advisor and fee-only financial planner, in Washington, D.C that works with clients across the country.
 He has a Master’s degree in International Relations from SAIS-Johns Hopkins.
 Alvin is a partner of District Capital, a financial planning firm designed to help professionals in their 30s and 40s achieve their financial goals through smart investing, reducing taxes, retirement planning, and maximizing their money.
 Schedule a free discovery call to learn how we can help elevate your finances.